 HAY co-founder Mette Hay is the creative director of HAY Accessories and responsible for curating the accessory selection with her team.
 In Design Stories’ interview, she talks about the aspects that make the task challenging and the ones that make it so rewarding – and also reveals her current favorite HAY product.

-DURING THE PAST YEAR, many of us have been spending more time at home than ever before.
+DURING THE PAST FEW YEARS, many of us have been spending more time at home than ever before.
 Consequently, many have been wanting to spruce up their living quarters by painting the walls in a new color or decorating with fun accessories that offer an easy way of updating the home.
 For the latter, many might turn to the Danish brand HAY, whose cheerful colors and playful shapes are guaranteed to put a smile on anyone's face.

 We talked with Mette Hay about what needs to be considered when planning the range.